 Declutter the Classroom (Kristy)

-The most important thing you can do is declutter.
+The most important thing you can do to create a beautiful classroom is declutter.
 Get rid of any extra furniture like desks, tables, chairs etc. Only keep what you need in your classroom.
-I walk into teachers’ classrooms all the time and they have way too much furniture and the students can’t even walk around without tripping on things.
+I walk into teachers’ classrooms all the time, and they have way too much furniture, and the students can’t even walk around without tripping on things.

 Whenever Possible, Display Students’ Work (Stacey)

 Teenagers feel pride when they see their work on the walls of their learning space, even if they don’t admit it!
-Displaying current work throughout the year – projects, essays, posters, even just notes pages – is a wonderful way to keep the room alive, changing, and relevant to students.
+Displaying current work throughout the year – projects, essays, posters, even just notes pages – is a wonderful way to keep the room alive, changing, and relevant to students – and it creates a beautiful classroom.
 In this way, my room is fairly empty at the start of September and fills up over the year.
 This is a great visual representation of students’ learning and a meaningful reminder to them of their hard work.

 Create a Colour Scheme (Kristy)

-Create a colour scheme for your classroom.
+Create a colour scheme to make a beautiful classroom.
 Mine is lime green and white.
-I try to only buy bins and borders etc that match this colour scheme.
+I try to only buy bins and borders etc., that match this colour scheme.
 I want the classroom to have a cohesive vibe.
 I buy almost all my classroom supplies at the local dollar store, so I don’t feel guilty about changing my colour scheme every few years.

 Use Displays to Reinforce Content (Stacey)